FedeDP/libmodule/docs/core/ctx.md

 int m_ctx_loop(m_ctx_t *c);
 ```
 > Loop a ctx in a blocking manner, until `m_ctx_quit` is called by any module.
 > NOTE: stopping a ctx is a blocking action:
 > all present events will be flushed to their modules,
 > and, in case any `M_SRC_TYPE_TASK` src is enabled,
-> it will join its thread.
+> its thread will be joined for a clean exit.
 > **Params:**
 > * `c`: ctx handler
 >